GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/validation/daily-summary-reports.md

-# Daily validation summary reports
+# Daily Validation Summary Reports

 The [Daily Validation Summary Reports](/validation/daily-report/) provide a comparison of DEA’s satellite-derived Analysis Ready Data (ARD) with field-derived surface reflectance data, as a way to validate the ARD.